-This blog looks at eLearning authoring tool myths to debunk some out-of-date thinking on the best possible use of authoring tools.
+The eLearning industry is awash with misconceptions about what authoring tools can and cannot do.
+This post looks at five common eLearning authoring tool myths to debunk some out-of-date thinking on the best possible use of authoring tools.

-Authoring tools are the cornerstone of today’s online course development.
+Authoring tools are the cornerstone of today’s online course development efforts.
 They allow learning professionals who don’t necessarily have coding skills—for instance, instructional designers and subject matter experts—to take an active part in the development of web-based eLearning resources.

 Authoring tool technology has evolved in leaps and bounds over the years.
-So much so that they’ve been widely accepted by both the eLearning industry and the organizations that use them for several years.
-Yet with all the advances in authoring tool technology, there are still some widely-held misconceptions about these tools that make many learning directors hesitant to adopt them.
+So much so that it’s now widely accepted by the eLearning industry and organizations more generally.
+Yet with all the advances in authoring tool technology, there are still some widely-held misconceptions about these tools that can make learning directors hesitant.

 Don’t let the many myths about eLearning authoring tools influence the way you create your own course content.
 Take a look at five of the most common myths surrounding authoring tools, and the truth behind those myths.

 Authoring Tool Myth #1: Cloud-Based Solutions Are Not as Easy to Use as Desktop Tools

 Not only is this untrue, we’d argue that cloud-based authoring tools are actually a quicker, easier and more cost-effective solution.
 Here’s why:

 Desktop-based authoring tools must be downloaded and installed on individual computers.
 Once created, content has to be uploaded to a Learning Management System (LMS) so that learners can access it.
 In today’s busy working environment, these steps are neither efficient nor cost-effective.
 And certainly not always easy!